The European Medicines Agency (EMA) maintains a public list containing details on all European experts who can be involved in the Agency's work.

 - Browse by country: searches by the nominating authority in the Member States.
 Experts nominated by the Agency are listed under 'European Union'.

-On request, EMA makes publicly available details of the specific areas of expertise of individual experts.
+On request, EMA makes publicly available details of the specific areas of expertise and previous declarations of interests of individual experts.
 Please submit requests via Send a question to EMA.